sl4shme/stuff/development/python/oop.md

 Class Something(object):
 ```

-This is done by default in Python3
+This is done by default in Python3.

+"Old-style class" is only retained for backwards compatibility and should not be used.

 Here is what is inherithed from the base object

 ------ > If too much put in another file